Tulsa Youth Symphony

 Rehearsals for Symphony Orchestra and Concert Orchestra are held on Sundays from 2:00pm–4:30pm or 5:00pm at Timko Barton Hall, located at Oral Roberts University.
 Please park north of Timko Barton Hall, as shown on this map.

-Preparatory Orchestra rehearsals are held on Sundays at Victory Christian on Sundays from 2:30pm–4:00pm.
+Preparatory Orchestra rehearsals are held on Sundays at Victory Christian School on Sundays from 2:30pm–4:30pm.
 Enter the building as shown here.

 All orchestra members must be warming up at least 10 minutes before rehearsal is scheduled to begin.
 Percussion and harp students must arrive 20 minutes prior to the start of the rehearsal to set up equipment.
 The downbeat of the rehearsal is given at the time noted on the schedule.
 Students will be considered late if they are not in their seats when tuning begins.
 Remember to allow extra time for any potential travel delays (i.e. parking, traffic, etc).